dneise/DataTakingMainPage/README.md

  3. Start Main.js

+== Stop via SmartFact ==

+After successful automatic shutdown:
+  * parked
+  * lid closed
+  * bias voltage off
+  * drive off

+you simply shut off Main.js

+If there was an exception during automatic shutdown restarting Main.js sometimes does not help very much.
+Many experts are awake at this moment, so simply call them.
+If you want to deal with the situation yourself, you can try:

+  * Park manually (drive must be powered and unlocked for this)
+  * Close lid again (maybe open and close)
+  * if parked, but the drive is not off, just toggle drive again.

+Then fill out the shutdown Checklist: http://fact-project.org/Checklist/

 - Datataking has first priority, so first solve an occuring problem, then write the logbook entries
 - please fill the logbook as soon as possible (so first Problem solving, then immediatly logbook entries), so that the timestamp of the entries are correct
 - make a single entry for every measurement you do (one entry for every source, for every technical measurement ...)